Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Results

-Fig.~\ref{fig:olmo-2_rv_extra} shows the results of additional tests which are not based on minimal pairs (ARC, Hellaswag, and Linguistic acceptability).
-On the one hand, ARC and Hellaswag, the high-level comprehension benchmarks, are not aligned with the left-right brain score asymmetry.
-On the other hand, the linguistic acceptability of texts generated by the model at various checkpoints exhibits a transition between 5B and 13B tokens that closely matches the left-right asymmetry.
-Examples of texts generated by the model at successive checkpoints, presented in Appendix~\ref{sec:supp_llm_gen}, confirm that it is in this training range that the model starts to produce well-formed prose.
+Fig.~\ref{fig:olmo-2_rv_extra} shows the results of six additional tests: one (acceptability) assessing the formal linguistic competence of the model and the others assessing its functional competence (GSM8K, ARC Easy, ARC Challenge, Hellaswag, and Winogrande).
+Only the linguistic acceptability of texts generated by the model at various checkpoints exhibits a transition between 5B and 13B tokens that closely matches the left-right asymmetry.
+Examples of texts generated by the model at successive checkpoints, presented in Supplementary Materials, confirm that it is in this training range that the model starts to produce well-formed prose.

-\subsection{Quantitative analysis of the alignment between trajectories.}
+\subsection{Quantitative analysis of the alignment between trajectories}

 The performance on the various benchmarks increases with the amount of tokens seen during training, as does the left-right asymmetry.
 On a $x$-log scale, this results in sigmoid shaped curves.
 To provide a quantitative comparison between all the different trajectories, for each curve displayed on Fig.~\ref{fig:olmo-2_rv_acc} and~\ref{fig:olmo-2_rv_extra}, we fit a sigmoid in order to locate the phase transition $x_0$ on the $x$-axis (log of the number of tokens) and its slope $\beta$.
 The fit is obtained by minimizing the mean square error between the target relevant curve and the following sigmoidal function: $y = y_{\min} + (y_{\max}-y_{\min})/(1 + \mbox{exp}({-\beta (x-x_0)})$, where $x$ is the logarithm of the number of tokens seen during training.
 Supplementary Fig.~\ref{fig:olmo-2_rv_sigmoid_fit} provides a full visualization of these fits.